decentraland/adr/RFC/RFC-14-p2p-adapter.md

 A P2P adapter is needed in order to provide a light mechanism for comms (compared to [RFC-5: comms service using websocket](/RFC/RFC-5-ws-comms.md)).
 This adapter should guarantee the delivery of a message to any peer in the network (or cluster, [real-time clustering of users in Islands (ADR-35)](/adr/ADR-35)).

+In this approach a Routing Table is used, which is managed by the Routing Service.
+The idea is to limit the amount of times that any peer receives a packet to 1, currently with naive broadcasting p2p solution each node relays a package only once but it can receive as many times as peer conections has.

 ## Approach

 This approach is simple, it should be easy to debug and it could be refined in the future for performance if needed.